-Other significant implications
+11. Other significant implications

-10.1 Food Safety, Food Standards and Animal Feed
+11.1 Food Safety, Food Standards and Animal Feed

-- 10.1.1 The Council as a Food Authority is required to carry out statutory functions in relation to food safety.
-The plan sets out how the Council will fulfil its obligations under this legislation. - 10.1.2 Should the Council not exercise its duties and provide a food service, there is the potential that both unsafe and unscrupulous activities would go unchecked and unenforced, which may lead to serious food borne illness or disadvantage to the residents, consumers and businesses within the City. - 10.1.3 In addition, if the Council takes no action, the FSA has the power to remove the food responsibilities and engage another authority to deliver the service.
+- 11.1.1 The Council as a Food Authority is required to carry out statutory functions in relation to food safety.
+The plan sets out how the Council will fulfil its obligations under this legislation. - 11.1.2 Should the Council not exercise its duties and provide a food service, there is the potential that both unsafe and unscrupulous activities would go unchecked and unenforced, which may lead to serious food borne illness or disadvantage to the residents, consumers and businesses within the City. - 11.1.3 In addition, if the Council did not exercise its duties and provide a food service, the FSA (in exceptional circumstances) has the power to remove the food responsibilities and engage another authority to deliver the service.
 If this did happen, the Council would still have to fund the service but would lose member and management control of it.

-10.2 Health and Safety
+11.2 Health and Safety

-- 10.2.1 The Council is required to carry out statutory functions in relation to health and safety.
-The plan sets out how the Council will fulfil its obligations under this legislation. - 10.2.2 Should the Council not exercise its duties and provide a health a health and safety service there is the potential that both unsafe activities would go unchecked and unenforced, which may lead to an increase in sickness levels and serious accidents occurring to employees and residents, businesses within the City.
+- 11.2.1 The Council is required to carry out statutory functions in relation to health and safety.
+The plan sets out how the Council will fulfil its obligations under this legislation. - 11.2.2 Should the Council not exercise its duties and provide a health and safety service there is the potential that both unsafe activities would go unchecked and unenforced, which may lead to an increase in sickness levels and serious accidents occurring to employees and residents, businesses within the City.